 There are 3 distinct parts of a dental implant: the crown, the abutment, and the fixture.

-- The crown is the artificial tooth itself, typically made of porcelain or out of a combination of porcelain with metal or porcelain or zirconia.
-We offer the option of zirconia dental implants, in which the entire tooth is made of zirconia.
+- The crown is the artificial tooth itself, typically made of porcelain or out of a combination of porcelain with metal, porcelain or zirconia.
+We offer the option of zirconia dental implants, in which the entire tooth – root and crown – is made of ceramic.

 - The abutment is typically made of titanium or white zirconia.
 It’s the piece that connects the crown with the implant fixture, held in place with a screw.